Landing Page Design Factors

 - What the visitor should do next/now (what goal do you want them to complete?)

-Avoid large blocks of text.
-It’s rare that someone will actually read it all!
-Get the benefits of your product/service out as quickly and clearly as you can.
+Get the benefits of your product/service out as easily and clearly as you can.
 Depending on your design, you could do this a few ways.
 Consider visual aids (such as icons) – they can increase the speed of a customer’s understanding.

 - a banner with your main benefit written clearly front-and-centre